FirelyTeam/firely-docs-firely-server/features_and_tools/features.rst

 Features and Tools
 ==================

 Firely Server offers many features as defined in the FHIR Specification and beyond.
 Below pages provide you with an overview of these features and tools.
-Note that for some tools, such as Firely Server Ingest and Bulk Data Export, separate licensing applies.
+Note that for some tools, such as Firely Server Ingest, Bulk Data Export and CQL, separate licensing applies.
 You can always reach out to us at server@fire.ly if you have questions.

 .. image:: ../images/FirelyPlugins.png
   :align: right